poseidon078/eclub-iitk-esp8266/README.md

 buff = Serial.readStringUntil('\n');      //read the line containing YPR reading char charBuf[buff.length() + 1];          //convert to character array buff.toCharArray(charBuf, buff.length() + 1);
-udp.beginPacket(udpAddress,udpPort);      //open the channel to send data to the IP address at the port specific to your device-eg laptop udp.printf("%s",charBuf);                 //initialize the packet with the readings from UNO udp.endPacket();                          //close the channel }
+udp.beginPacket(udpAddress,udpPort);      //open the channel to send data to the IP address at the port specific to the application being used-commonly for HTTP access, the port is 80 udp.printf("%s",charBuf);                 //initialize the packet with the readings from UNO udp.endPacket();                          //close the channel }